Jaralla al-Marri: Al-Marri's position

 Al-Marri participated in the hunger strikes held during the summer of 2005.
 According to the Center for Constitutional Rights:

 As Jarallah Al-Marri, a prisoner from Qatar, stated, "I participated in a hunger strike for 17 days to protest the inhumane conditions and religious persecution I and hundreds of other prisoners have been subject to at Guantanamo."

 Further details of the seriousness of the prisoners' claims are also emerging.
 Al-Marri, for example, was hospitalized as a result of his hunger strike and a deteriorating heart condition, and placed on an IV.
 He told his attorney, Jonathan Hafetz of Gibbons Del Deo Dolan Griffinger & Vecchione, that the government had a nurse make sexual advances towards him while he was lying in his hospital bed in a vain attempt to convince him to give up his hunger strike.
 Al-Marri has been in solitary confinement for over 16 months and today often goes as long as 3 weeks without being allowed outside his cell for recreation.
 The lights in Al-Marri's cell remain on 24 hours a day, 7 days a week, and he has been denied adequate bedding and clothing.
 Al-Marri is able to sleep only 2 hours a night, and his physical and mental health have deteriorated significantly.

 According to an article in The Columbia Journalist, from 12 December 2005, Al-Marri had only had two visits from his lawyers.

 Detention of Al-Marri's brother

-Al-Marri's brother, Ali Saleh Kahlah al-Marri, formerly a graduate student at Bradley University, is currently held in a South Carolina naval prison.
+Al-Marri's brother, Ali Saleh Kahlah al-Marri, formerly a graduate student at Bradley University, was last held in a South Carolina naval prison, but released on January 18, 2015, and repatriated to Qatar.

 On September 10, 2001, al-Marri came to Peoria with his family to become a graduate student at his undergraduate alma mater, Bradley University.
 Al-Marri was indicted and arrested on credit card fraud and lying to the FBI.
 He was detained as a supposed al-Qaeda operative who came to the US to assist in a second wave of terrorist attacks.
 Al-Marri denies this.